gulpetl/gulp-etl-tap-flat/README.md

 # gulp-etl-tap-flat #

-The job of this plugin is to take a Flat File of any kind from a user and emit out an ndjson file.
-The plugin works in both buffer mode and stream mode.
-The plugin allows the users the trasnform call back option which gives them opportunity to create their own custom parser with custom properties.
+The job of this plugin is to take a Flat file of any kind from a user and emit out an ndjson file.
+The plugin works in both buffer and stream modes.
+The plugin gives the users transform call back option which gives them opportunity to create their own custom parser with custom properties.
 The users also have options to use the default parser using default call back.

 This is a **[gulp-etl](https://gulpetl.com/)** plugin, and as such it is a [gulp](https://gulpjs.com/) plugin. **data-etl** plugins processes [ndjson](http://ndjson.org/) data streams/files which we call **Message Streams** and which are compliant with the [Singer specification](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#output).
 Message Streams look like this: